Oreoluwa-IVT/Asset-Monitoring-with-Ultra-wide-band-GPS-and-LoRa/README.md

 ## 🤖 Schematics

-The schematics are all on one sheet.
-This schematic sheet contains symbols and connections for highspeed USB-C, ESP32-C6FH8 (with internal flash), DWl0001 Ultrawide module, Power Management Integrated Circuit (PMIC), A buzzer, and a Global Positioning System (GPS).
+The schematics are on one sheet.
+This sheet contains symbols and connections for high-speed USB-C, ESP32-C6FH8 (with internal flash), DWl0001 Ultrawide band module, Power Management Integrated Circuit (PMIC), a buzzer, and a Global Positioning System (GPS).

 ### Schematics